-The indicators included in the dashboard present information on CCPs' default resources (indicator 8.1), collateral (8.3), margins and haircut policies (8.2), interoperability arrangements (8.8), concentration of clearing members and importance of client clearing (indicators 8.6 and 8.9), liquidity policies (indicators 8.4 and 8.5), wind-down ratio (8.7) and cash reinvestment policies (8.10).
+The indicators included in the dashboard present information on CCPs' default resources (indicator 8.1), collateral (8.3), margins and haircut policies (8.2), interoperability arrangements (8.7), concentration of clearing members and importance of client clearing (indicators 8.6 and 8.8), liquidity policies (indicators 8.4 and 8.5) and cash reinvestment policies (8.9).
 An ESRB Occasional Paper provides further detail on the rationale, the computation of these indicators and open questions.

-The indicators cover all 16 CCPs that are authorised in the EU and which are regulated under EMIR.
+The indicators cover all 18 CCPs, 11 for the European Union and 7 non-EU ones.
 Differences across CCPs may reflect differences in business models, membership structure and products cleared.
-The data from which these indicators were computed are published by CCPs according to the CPMI-IOSCO Public Quantitative Disclosure Framework (PQD) and have not been verified by the ESRB.
+The data from which these indicators were computed are published by CCPs according to the CPMI - IOSCO Public Quantitative Disclosure Framework (PQD) and have not been verified by the ESRB.